calvinhamus/PatientRegistration/README.md

 Gets all doctors or just doctors at the given facility.

+### GET /api/doctors/:id

+Gets the doctor with the given id.

 ### GET /api/facilities

 Gets all facilities.

+### GET /api/facilities/:id

+Gets the facility with the given id.

 ### GET /api/nurses

 Gets all nurses.

+### GET /api/nurses/:id

+Gets the nurse with the given id.

 ### GET /api/patients